 Beverage Packaging Design Strategy

-When considering your beverage packaging design strategy, start by looking around, seeing what already exists within the subcategories of the market.
+When considering your beverage packaging design strategy, start by examining the existing options within the relevant market subcategories.

 Borrowing From the Beverage Industry